Forward Parameters to Machine Learning Script

 Creating your own Logic

-If you apply your own logic and parameters, please make sure to code robustly and test the script thoroughly.
+If you apply your own logic and parameters, make sure to code robustly and test the script thoroughly.
 If an error occurs, the backend does not give an indicator what the error was.

-1. Navigate to Machine Learning Tab
+Navigate to the Machine Learning tab.

 Delay

-3. Import the Script provided above
+Import the Script provided above.

 Mandatory Step for Parameters